 |24 to 30 credits||Admission is based on your post-secondary GPA calculated using all transferable credits taken|

 |More than 30 credits||Admission is based on your post-secondary GPA calculated using the most recent 30 transferable credits taken|

 These admission averages include failed and repeated courses, unless otherwise prescribed by the degree program to which you are applying.
 In cases where counting back 30 credits lands in the middle of an academic term, the academic average of that term will be used for the remaining required credits to reach the total of 30.

 Once you’ve applied, UBC will send additional information by email regarding the documents we require to complete your application.
 Required documents commonly include, but are not limited to:

 - Official transcripts from your current post-secondary institution sent directly to UBC in a sealed envelope showing courses all completed as well as a list of courses in progress

 - Official transcripts from all previous post-secondary institutions you’ve attended sent directly to UBC in sealed envelopes

 The number of applicants to UBC exceeds the number of spaces available.
 Admission criteria are carefully designed to ensure fairness and equity in this competitive selection process.
-UBC assesses post-secondary applicants based on their grade point average (GPA) and for some program a Personal Profile or other criteria, and prerequisite courses.
+UBC assesses post-secondary applicants based on their grade point average (GPA) and, for some degree programs, prerequisite courses, a Personal Profile, or other criteria (e.g., supplemental application, portfolio, or audition).
 While the minimum post-secondary GPA for eligibility for admission to UBC is 2.0, some degree programs may require a higher GPA.
 Meeting the minimum does not guarantee admission.